Jung E: Plot

 Thirty-five years later in 2194, Kronoid clones Jung-yi's brain to develop an AI mercenary, code-named Jung_E.
 Dr. Yun Seo-hyun is the team leader of research project Jung_E and seeks to memorialize Jung-yi as a hero rather than a failure.
-Researchers at Kronoid have copied Jung-yi's brain data and put them in android bodies.
+Researchers at Kronoid have copied Jung-yi's brain data and put them in Android bodies.
 Through simulations of Jung-yi's final mission, they try to extract combat memory data that could be used to develop an exceptional combat AI.
 Just like Captain Jung-yi failed her last mission, AI JUNG_E also fails in every simulation of the last mission.

 Seo-hyun learns that her childhood cancer has returned, and she only has three months left to live.
 She also learns through the chairman of Kronoid that there is no need to develop combat AI anymore because the Adrian Republic and Allied Forces are entering a treaty.
 With peace approaching, the company has decided to focus on household services.
-Seo-hyun discovers one of her team members with a scantily clad Jung_E robot in his apartment, but he claims that Kronoid has tasked him with investigating using the Jung_E models as sex toys.
+Seo-hyun discovers one of her team members with a scantily clad Jung_E robot in his apartment, but he claims that Kronoid has tasked him with investigating using the Jung_E models as sex robots.
 After the last simulation of project Jung_E, Seo-hyun escapes the facility with a Jung_E robot while other combat robots and security forces chase them.
 Kim Sang-Hoon, the project's director, is revealed to also be a robot with an AI brain.
 Kim shoots Seo-hyun as she and the Jung_E robot flee via elevated rail.
 The Jung_E robot fights him off, and he is destroyed when his part of the train falls to the ground.
 Seo-hyun urges Jung_E to leave her and survive.
 After surprising Seo-hyun by showing affection, Jung_E escapes and looks around on top of a rock in a mountain range.